 John Wood, Ph.D.

-John Wood, Ph.D. is a professor of public administration and co-coordinator of the MPA program at UCO.
-He teaches classes in leadership, public policy, municipal management, urban sustainability, environmental policy, and budgeting in cities & states, Intergovernmental relations, and urban politics.
+John Wood, Ph.D. is a professor of public administration.
+He was the co-coordinator of the MPA program from 2019-2023.
+He teaches classes in leadership, public policy, municipal management, urban sustainability, environmental policy and budgeting in cities and states, intergovernmental relations and urban politics.

 Wood is the former vice mayor of Guthrie, Oklahoma, and Guthrie Public Works Authority (GPWA) member.
 He also chaired Guthrie’s finance and streets committee.
 On the state level, he served as vice chair of the Garber-Wellington committee for the Association of Central Oklahoma Governments (ACOG), the Oklahoma Municipal League (OML) Legislative Committee, as well as served on the Mayor’s Council of Oklahoma.

-He was a former state of Oklahoma and UCO president of the American Association of University Professors (AAUP).
-He was also faculty senate president at Rose State College and led the Oklahoma Association of Community Colleges (OACC).
+He was a former state of Oklahoma and was also UCO president of the American Association of University Professors (AAUP).
+He was also faculty senate president at Rose State College and led the Oklahoma Association of Community Colleges (OACC) as its first board chair.

-Since his time at UCO, he was awarded nearly $70,000 in grants for multiple student service projects & research at UCO.
+Since his time at UCO, he was awarded nearly $70,000 in grants for multiple student service projects and research at UCO.

-He has also traveled to 36 countries, served in the Marines during the Gulf War in 1990-91, and is married to his beautiful wife, Bonnie.
+He has also traveled to 37 countries, served in the Marine Corps during the Gulf War in 1990-91, and is married to his beautiful wife, Bonnie.

 Honors and Awards

-- Exceptional Group/Unit Service Award, Alignment & Allocation Working Group 2019-21.
+- Exceptional Group/Unit Service Award, Alignment and Allocation Working Group 2019-21.
 Won as a team to create a qualitative and quantitative tool for UCO’s budget.

 - Vanderford Engagement Award, for 24 problem-solving student group projects.
 August 2019.
 The University of Central Oklahoma, $1000.